nzp-pvg/cfRNA-Microbiome/README.md

 ## Software requirements

-The analysis was developed and run on a Linux HPC environment.
-In general you will need:

 - A recent version of **R** (≥ 4.x) with standard tidyverse/plotting packages
 - Command-line tools for alignment and metagenomics (e.g. Bowtie2, SAMtools, Kraken2, MetaPhlAn4)

-See individual script headers for the exact package and tool requirements.

 ---